AnthonyHackney888/AnthonyHackney888/README.md

 # Hi, I'm Anthony Hackney

-A Software engineer that likes to play around with different technologies in languages such as Java, Python, MySQL, and Tensorflow.
+A Software engineer that likes to play around with different technologies and languages such as Java, Python, MySQL, and frameworks like Tensorflow.
 As well as a place where I can place solved probelms from Kattis.

 ## Contact